 Concrete paving stones are in part a popular option because they are so resilient.
 Some top paver brands actually offer extensive warranties when their products are installed by an authorized contractor.
 For example, Belgard offers a limited lifetime warranty with most of its products.

-Concrete paver stones are suitable for everything from driveways to footpaths.
+Concrete paving stones are suitable for everything from driveways to sidewalks.

-Whether you are integrating a hardscape design into your Los Angeles backyard to make it more manageable or simply want new footpaths or a driveway, concrete paver stones can fit the idea.
+Whether you are integrating a hardscape design into your Los Angeles backyard to make it more manageable or simply want new sidewalk or a driveway, concrete paving stones can fit the idea.
 The modern selection of pavers is pretty impressive.
 You can find:

 - An array of color options, including solid and mingled color hues